drbean/edit/jeffreykuo/Send_thermal_pad.md

-ranging from 5.5 to 6.4 eV, superior anti-oxidative and structural stabilities, chemical inertness, non toxicity and environmental safety, high thermal conductivity (600 Wm^-1^K^-1^ for the in-plane direction, 30Wm^-1^K^-1^ for out-of-plane direction) and superior thermal expansion coefficient, as well as superior mechanical properties.^10-12^ These characteristics render *h*-BN as an excellent filler in thermally conductive while electrically insulating composites.
-Despite these exceptional properties and potential application, the practical applications of *h*-BN are highly restricted by their high surface energy and a strong tendency to agglomerate, causing an issue on dispersion and interfacial quality.^10^ These two factors are well known as the most critical to the properties and functionalities of polymer composites.
+ranging from 5.5 to 6.4 eV, superior anti-oxidative and structural stabilities, chemical inertness, non toxicity and environmental safety, high thermal conductivity (600 Wm^-1^K^-1^ for the in-plane direction, 30Wm^-1^K^-1^ for the out-of-plane direction) and a superior thermal expansion coefficient, as well as superior mechanical properties.^10-12^ These characteristics render *h*-BN as an excellent material for fillers in thermally conductive and, at the same time, electrically insulating composites.
+Despite these exceptional properties and potential for widespread application, the practical applications of *h*-BN are highly restricted by their high surface energy and a strong tendency to agglomerate, causing problems with dispersion and interfacial quality.^10^ These two factors are well known as the most critical as far as the properties and functionalities of polymer composites are concerned.

-In recent years, sol-gel material has been widely applied to improve mechanical properties and thermal stability of composite materials.^27^ As a sol-gel material, silicone resin is useful as reinforcing fillers in some applications because of their silica content and particle-like physical structure.
+In recent years, sol-gel materials have been widely applied to improve the mechanical properties and thermal stability of silicone rubber and other composites.^27^ As a sol-gel material, silicone resin is useful as reinforcing fillers in some applications because of their silica content and particle-like physical structure.
 Silicone resins often called MQ resins, are